 - A 9-Skill Level: Superintendent.
 A cadet (third-fourth-year) fully skilled in RD and tasked with maintaining standards while supervising others training new cadets.

 Leadership Styles: Directive, Participative & Laissez-Faire.
 These are the three basic types of leadership.
-When I first learned about them in AFJROTC in high school (79-83), I thought you picked one and stuck with it, making other people deal with your selected “style”, the style you thought fit with your personality.
+Someone somewhere has developed innumerable styles, but we need to concentrate on these three basic styles.
+When I first learned about them in AFJROTC in high school (79-83), I thought you picked one and then just stuck with it, making other people deal with your “selected style”, the style you thought fit with your personality.
 I soon learned that you are not supposed to do that!
 You use each one of these styles on a moment-by-moment basis, depending on 1) the situation and 2) the person/people.

 On paper (or on screen), it can seem straightforward and even easy, but when you begin applying what you have learned on other people, it can be difficult.